noel-fernandes/DockerStuff/README.md

 >ERROR Setup FAILED copying system data file 'C:\templatedata\master.mdf' to '/var/opt/mssql/data/master.mdf':  5(Access is denied.)

 In order to resolve this, a 'root' user for installation is added.

+### Bring up all containers
+Traverse to the 'Combined' folder and run <code>docker-compose up -d</code> to bring up all containers.

+### Bring up individual containers
+Traverse to any one of the individual folders eg: Kafka or MongoDb and run <code>docker-compose up -d</code> to bring up a container.